 Medicare Rights Center

-Center for Medicare Advocacy "Tip Sheet for Beneficiaries: Hospital Discharge Planning"
+Center for Medicare Advocacy "Hospital Discharge Planning"

 This fact sheet was prepared by Family Caregiver Alliance and reviewed by Carol Levine, Director, Families and Health Care Project, United Hospital Fund. © 2009 Family Caregiver Alliance.
 All rights reserved.